 A number of existing human-AI collaboration projects on pathology have been focused on Content-Based Image Retrieval (CBIR).
-With a given slide (or patch) from pathologists, such tools retrieve previous examples of a similar pattern to help the decision-making.
-For instance, Hegde \etal~propose a reversed image searching tool to help pathologists find histological image patches of similar histological features or disease states \cite{hegde2019similar}; Cai \etal~enable pathologists to specify custom concepts that guide the retrieval of similar annotated patches of histological patterns \cite{cai2019human}.
-However, CBIR focuses on image searching, which is a low-level task: what images to search, how to use the searching results, and what to conclude according to searching results.
-On the contrary, diagnosing/grading carcinoma in digital pathology is a high-level task, automating an aggregation of detections and a fusion of decisions from multiple criteria.
-This is also confirmed by Tschandl \etal's work, which discovers that the CBIR tools require significantly more time to interact with than those giving diagnostic predictions \cite{tschandl2020human}.
-In contrast to above-mentioned CBIR tools \cite{hegde2019similar, cai2019human}, \xp~is considered a tool of Computer-Aided Diagnosis (CAD) or Clinical Decision Support System (CDSS).
+With a given slide (or patch) from pathologists, such tools retrieve image examples of a similar pattern to help the decision-making.
+For instance, Hegde \etal~proposed a reversed image searching tool to help pathologists find image patches with similar pathological features or disease states \cite{hegde2019similar}; Cai \etal~enabled pathologists to specify custom concepts that guide the retrieval of similar annotated patches of pathological patterns \cite{cai2019human}.
+However, the CBIR focuses on image searching: what images to search, how to use the search results, and what to conclude according to searching results.
+On the other hand, diagnosing/grading carcinoma in digital pathology is more complicated, requiring pathologists to detect multiple pathological features and aggregate them according to medical standards for decision-making.
+And \xp~is considered a tool of Computer-Aided Diagnosis (CAD) or Clinical Decision Support System (CDSS).